-In addition to any other powers and duties specified elsewhere in this act, the Board may:
+In addition to any other powers and duties specified elsewhere in this Section 142.1 et seq. of this title, the Crime Victims Compensation Board may:

-- 1. Regulate its own procedures except as otherwise provided in this act; - 2.
-Adopt rules and regulations to implement the provisions of this act; - 3.
-Define any term not defined in this act; - 4.
-Prescribe forms necessary to carry out the purposes of this act; - 5.
-Have access to any reports of investigations from all law enforcement agencies, or other data necessary to assist the Board in making a determination of eligibility for compensation under the provisions of this act; - 6.
-Take judicial notice of general, technical and scientific facts within their specialized knowledge; and - 7.
+- 1. Regulate its own procedures except as otherwise provided in Section 142.1 et seq. of this title; - 2.
+Adopt rules and regulations to implement the provisions of Section 142.1 et seq. of this title; - 3.
+Define any term not defined in Section 142.1 et seq. of Section 142.1 et seq of this title; - 4.
+Prescribe forms necessary to carry out the purposes of Section 142.1 et seq of this title; - 5.
+Have access to: - a. any reports of investigations from all law enforcement agencies, b. if essential to making a determination of eligibility, any written documentation included with a sexual assault forensic evidence kit tested by an accredited forensic lab, and c. any other data necessary to assist the Board in making a determination of eligibility for compensation under the provisions of Section 142.1 et seq. of this title;

+- 6. Take judicial notice of general, technical and scientific facts within their specialized knowledge; and - 7.
 Publicize the availability of compensation and information regarding the filing of claims therefor.